septentrio-gnss/septentrio_gnss_driver/README.md

   activate_debug_log: false
   ```
-  In order to launch ROSaic, the launch command for ROS 1 reads `roslaunch septentrio_gnss_driver rover.launch param_file_name:=rover` and for ROS 2 reads `ros2 launch septentrio_gnss_driver rover.py file_name:=rover.yaml`.
+  In order to launch ROSaic, the launch command for ROS 1 reads `roslaunch septentrio_gnss_driver rover.launch param_file_name:=rover` and for ROS 2 reads `ros2 launch septentrio_gnss_driver rover.launch.py file_name:=rover.yaml`.
 If multiple port are utilized for RTK corrections and/or VSM, which shall be closed after driver shutdown (`keep_open: false`), make sure to give the driver enough time to gracefully shutdown as closing the ports takes a few seconds.
 For ROS 2, this can be accomplished in the launch files by increasing the timeout of SIGTERM (e.g. `sigterm_timeout = '10',`), see example launch files`rover.launch.py`and `rover_node.launch.py` respectively.

+  Some notes on the runtime behavior of the driver:
+  * During setup, commands to the Rx are resent with a warning if no response is received within 3 seconds, until the Rx answers.
+If the Rx does not report its capabilities after repeated requests, the driver continues with default capabilities and logs a warning.
+  * During shutdown, if the Rx does not respond to a command within 3 seconds, the remaining teardown commands are abandoned so that the driver still shuts down promptly.
+  * If a connection is lost or reading fails persistently (e.g. an unplugged USB device), the driver reconnects automatically once the device becomes available again.

 </details>